aziascreations/Web-NibblePoker/readme.md

-The [.htaccess](.htaccess) file has been made public **on purpose** since it does not contains any private information and because it could be used by other people to create their website more easily since these files are a pain to work with.
+The [.htaccess](.htaccess) file has been made public **on purpose** since it does not contains any private information and because it could be used by other people to create their website more easily since these files are a pain to work with.<br>
+Especially with the lang redirections.

 It is also a good idea to server this website through a jailed instance of apache, just in case.